Bio

 STAGE | SCREEN

-Lâle was the NSW recipient of the inaugural SBS Emerging Writers’ Incubator, 2021, placed with Goalpost Pictures for 12 months thanks also to Screen Australia, Screen NSW, and Australian Writers’ Guild.
-Lâle worked across the Goalpost development slate including 5 weeks on location in the script department on Stan’s mystery series Black Snow as Script Assistant and Copywriter.
-Her time at Goalpost was extended through Screen NSW with a producer’s attachment on Black Snow, 2022.
-Lâle is a contributing writer on one of Goalpost’s productions in development with NITV, 2023.
+Lâle was the 2021 NSW recipient of the inaugural SBS Emerging Writers’ Incubator and placed with Goalpost Pictures for 12 months, thanks also to Screen Australia and Screen NSW.
+Lâle worked across the Goalpost development slate, including working on location in the script department on Stan’s mystery series Black Snow as Script Assistant and Copywriter.
+Her time at Goalpost was extended through Screen NSW with a showrunner / producer’s attachment on Black Snow in 2022 and in 2023, Lâle was a contributing writer on one of Goalpost’s productions in development with NITV.

 Lâle won the 2019 Australian Writers’ Guild Monte Miller Award for her pilot script The Black Tulip and was then inducted into the prestigious Australian Writers’ Guild Pathways featured writers.
-The pilot also won Best Short Script at Florence Film Awards, 2019.
-Lâle drafted all six online episodes of The Black Tulip mythological mystery series funded by Scripted Ink, who also sponsored her to work at Studiocanal Australia, writing coverage for the European Film Market, 2021.
+The pilot also won Best Short Script at the 2019 Florence Film Awards.
+Lâle drafted all six online episodes of The Black Tulip mystery series funded by Scripted Ink, who also sponsored her to work at Studiocanal Australia, writing coverage for the European Film Market, 2021.

 After working as a life drawing model for several years at Julian Ashton Art School and the Royal Art Society in Sydney, Lâle wrote the dark comedy stage play Still Chaos with Dog, which was inspired by three particular artists.
 The artists now call each other by their character names.
 Art mimics life, mimics art, and so on.